 Like many traditional symbolic connections to white flowers, a white hollyhock symbolizes innocence, purity, honesty, and fertility.

 A pink hollyhock symbolizes sensitivity, love, and thoughtfulness.

 A yellow hollyhock symbolizes friendship, trust, and respect.

-The Meaning, Symbolism, and Cultural Significance of Hollyhocks
+The Cultural Significance of Hollyhocks

 During the Victorian Times, hollyhocks were grown to conceal the outhouse.
 Not only did they make the area more attractive, but they also ensured the ladies of the day didn’t need to ask for the location of the outhouse, saving them embarrassment in public.